ENSIWEB ANNUAL REPORT for 2014 - 17th Year of ENSIweb

-We saw about the same pattern of hits as we saw last year (2012), but the Average Hits per Day was a little lower (82 hits per day for 2013 vs 95 hits for 2012).
+We saw about the same pattern of hits as we saw last year (2013), with a little higher high in the fall (3599, compared to 3422 in 2013), but the Average Hits per Day was a little lower (76 hits per day for 2014 vs 82 hits for 2013).
 These are hits just to our Home page; doesn’t include hits to other pages, by internet searches and teachers using direct links.
 Not too shabby.
-[SEE PDF VERSION FOR TABLE AND GRAPH]
+[IF TABLE AND GRAPH NOT SHOWN BELOW, SEE THE PDF VERSION].

 LESSONS BEING REVISED

-Our lesson “When Milk Makes You Sick” is still in revision (lots of new information to be integrated).
+Our lesson “When Milk Makes You Sick” still needs revision (lots of new information to be integrated).

 STILL LOOKING FOR ENSI WEBSITE CO-MANAGER

 We are still looking for a science teacher familiar with the ENSI site and the ENSI mission.
 If you fit this description and have website maintenance experience, and are retired or anticipate retirement in the near future (to give you the time to work with the site), please contact webmaster Larry Flammer.

 See the many ENSI lessons that already meet the standards of NGSS, Common Core, and STEM: